Uronym/Game/README.md

 ## Compile

 This is a work in progress.
-Add how you compile the game, so it isn't so hard!
+Add how you compile the game, so it isn't so hard for others!

 #### Windows (???):